Glencoe Winter Munros

 Gallery of photos

 On this trip we will not be visiting our main home at Fraoch Lodge.
-Instead we’ll be based in Ballachulish at River Mill House
+Instead we’ll be based in Ballachulish at River Mill House or something similar depending on the size of the group.

 This property is a lovely, semi-detached house with beautiful grounds.
 The house has 6 bedrooms which is perfect for the needs of our group.
 We’ll only be a short distance from the village of Glencoe and 15 miles from Fort William.